Our approach to sustainability

 Port Metro Vancouver is committed to improving air quality and protecting human health by implementing emissions reduction initiatives that address port activities.
 We are leading the way for other ports to address air quality and climate change, by focusing on the use of technologies and the promotion of operational efficiencies to reduce air emissions.

 Port Metro Vancouver’s Air Action Program works to reduce emissions now and as we grow to help maintain good air quality for the future.
 The program received an ecoFREIGHT Sustainable Transportation Award at the 2010 GLOBE Conference.
 The award recognized the Port for its leadership in addressing the impact of freight transportation on the environment.
-Key components of the program are:
+Key components of the program are detailed below.

 The EcoAction Program promotes attainable emissions reduction goals for ocean-going vessels that enter the port, and rewards those who excel in environmental stewardship.
 In 2010, we launched the Blue Circle Award for the EcoAction Program for Shipping, a user-friendly financial incentive for shipping lines that reduce emissions of their ocean-going vessels.

 Starting in 2008, Port Metro Vancouver introduced increasingly stringent environmental requirements for container trucks accessing port property.
 Requirements of the Truck Licensing System focus on the phasing out of older trucks, mandatory opacity and idling limits and an awareness program.
 Consistent with the Northwest Ports Clean Air Strategy, the requirements will bring the fleet up to the equivalent of a 2007 truck for particulate matter emissions.
 The program is part of the Non-Road Diesel Emissions Initiative.
-Further information on the initiative along with consultation materials.
+Learn more about Non-Road Diesel Emissions (NRDE) Initiative.

 Complaints about noise are among the more common complaints we receive.
 While some noise cannot be helped, Port Metro Vancouver works with terminal operators to find solutions to noise issues.
 Port Metro Vancouver’s Noise Monitoring Program allows us to obtain and record existing noise levels to help us gain a better understanding of the noise environment in port communities and help us identify where operational improvements might be possible to help reduce that noise.